torjush/Invention-Assignment/README.md

 The data is collected by a TI Sensortag attached to different household objects.
 All data is contained in field folder in json format.
 One file for each day.

 ### Package dependencies
-See invention.txt for the complete list of packages used in our anaconda environment.
+See conda_env.txt for the complete list of packages used in our anaconda environment.